tejada7/Java-Certification/OCP_Java11.md

 * **Deadlock** - Situation where two or more threads are blocked **forever**, waiting for each other.
 * **Livelock** - Occurs when two or more threads are conceptually blocked forever, although they are each still active and trying to complete their task.
-* **Starvation** - Occurs when a single thread is perpetually denied access to a shared resource or lock.
+* **Starvation** - Occurs when a single thread is perpetually denied to access to a shared resource or lock.
 The thread is still active, but it is unable to complete its work as a result of other threads contanstly taking the resource that they are trying to access.
 ### Suppressed Exceptions